uriartegui/uriartegui/README.md

 - 👋 Hi, I’m @uriartegui
 - 👀 I’m interested in being the best
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning java and html

 <!---
 uriartegui/uriartegui is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.